openstack/ironic-python-agent/doc/source/admin/hardware_managers.rst

 ..
 NOTE::
-   The Ironic Developers chose to limit the items available for service steps such that the risk of data distruction is generally minimized.
+   The Ironic Developers chose to limit the items available for service steps such that the risk of data destruction is generally minimized.
    That being said, it could be reasonable to reconfigure RAID devices through local hardware managers *or* to write the base OS image as part of a service operation.
 As such, caution should be taken, and if additional data